North Korean hackers are working with Eastern European cybercriminals: report

-(Reuters) - North Korean state-backed hackers appear to be cooperating with Eastern European cybercriminals, a report said on Wednesday, a finding that suggests digital gangsters and state-backed spies are finding common ground online.
+(Reuters) - North Korean state-backed hackers appear to be cooperating with Eastern European cybercriminals, a report here said on Wednesday, a finding that suggests digital gangsters and state-backed spies are finding common ground online.

 Mountain View, California-based SentinelOne says that the Lazarus Group - which American prosecutors accuse of organizing the leak of emails from Sony Pictures and stealing millions of dollars from the Central Bank of Bangladesh - is getting access to some of its victims through a cybercrime gang dubbed “TrickBot.”